bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/migration-guide.md

 [Options as an object](https://bootstrap-vue.org/docs/components/form-select#options-as-an-object) was deprecated in BootstrapVue and never implemented in BootstrapVueNext

+## BInputGroup

+Bootstrap 5 [no longer requires](https://getbootstrap.com/docs/5.3/migration/#forms-1) `input-group-append` or `input-group-prepend` on elements to append or prepend them to the control, they can just be added as direct children of the input group.
+Due to this change `<BInputGroupAppend>`, `<BInputGroupPrepend>`, and `<BInputGroupAddon>` are no longer necessary and have been deprecated.
+This also has implications on the use of `<BInputGroupText>` - in BootstrapVue, this component was used form grouping sub-components.
+In BootstrapVueNext, `<BInputGroupText>` should only be used to apply styles to textual elements appended or prepended to a group.
+Using it to group components breaks the automatic append and prepend stylings.

+## BInputGroupAddon

+Deprectated - See [BInputGroup]

+## BInputGroupAppend

+Deprectated - See [BInputGroup]

+## BInputGroupText

+Deprectated - See [BInputGroup]

+## BInputGroupPrepend

+Deprectated - See [BInputGroup]

 ## BFormSpinbutton

 The locale property in BSVN only allows a for a single locale, while BSV allows for an array of locales.
 If this is